viet34tqc/schema-generator/README.md

 1. Create a new component in `src/components/Fields/`
 2. Export it from the field components
 3. The field type will be automatically available

-### Customizing Styles

-The application uses Tailwind CSS.
-You can:

-- Modify `tailwind.config.js` for theme customization
-- Add custom CSS classes in `src/styles/index.css`
-- Use Tailwind utility classes in components

-## Browser Support

-- Chrome 90+
-- Firefox 88+
-- Safari 14+
-- Edge 90+

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details

-## Credits

-Based on the WordPress Slim SEO Schema plugin by eLightUp team.
-Converted to standalone React application with modern tooling and practices.